yourkin/excercise-backend/README.md

 Before running the application, environment variables must be set in the .env file.
 An example of the .env file can be found in the .env.example file.

+## Running the application

+The application can be run locally in development mode by executing the `run.sh` script in the root directory of the repository.
+Depending on the environment variables set, the application will run the development server on port 8000 or production server on port 80.
+Navigate to /docs to see the API documentation.

 ## Running tests

 Running the tests locally is as simple as running the `run_tests.sh` script in the root directory of the repository.